followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/30 Data Binding/25 OLAP Cube.md

 An OLAP cube is a multi-dimensional dataset that allows for data mining and analysis.
-For displaying data from an OLAP cube, DevExtreme provides the [PivotGrid](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/) widget.
+For displaying data from an OLAP cube, DevExtreme provides the [PivotGrid](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/) control.
 You can access the OLAP cube by calling the `DataSource()` method as shown in the following code.
 The lambda expression passed to this method configures the [XmlaStore](/Documentation/ApiReference/Data_Layer/XmlaStore/) data store.

     <!--Razor C#-->
     @(Html.DevExtreme().PivotGrid()